Benefits and safety tips for Hiking in Winter

 Do you know the quote: “there’s no such thing than bad weather, only bad clothing”?
 Well it is true.

-I worked as a gardener for a couple of years, and with the right clothing I had no problems in the cold or rain.
-So with the right hiking gear you can easily enjoy hiking in autumn and winter, in the rain or snow.
+I worked as a gardener for a couple of years, and with the right clothing I had no problems working the whole day in the cold or rain.
+The same goes for hiking.
+With the right hiking gear you can easily enjoy hiking in autumn and winter, in the rain or snow.

-The hot tea or coffee, the soup or cake afterwards will just taste much better than if you wouldn’t go out, I promise 😉
+The hot tea/coffee and hiking snacks on trail with a view or the soup or cake afterwards will just taste much better than if you wouldn’t go out, I promise 😉

 Positive effects of hiking (getting outside) in autumn and winter: